 They did so and Toby rented them a back room for a few months where they could showcase their Night Wines during private tastings.
 After the birth of their first child Toby and Lisa decided to sell The Saint – the timing was absolutely perfect.
 Scott and Lisa purchased The Saint and Toby remained involved for a short while in a consulting role during the transition of ownership.

 Visitors can enjoy a variety of seating from at the bar to the more comfortable and relaxing sofa chairs and couches.
 The focus of the wines is on premium mostly Napa producers including wines from some of the areas’s ‘cult’ producers such as Opus One and Scarecrow.
-And of course one can order a flight of the Night Wines.
+And of course, one can order a flight of the Night Wines.
 Live music is typically scheduled in the evenings on the weekends.
 A winemaker dinner is often held once a month featuring wines from a specific producer paired with a 4-course meal (allow three hours for this intimate experience).
+Also select bites, provided from Market St. Helena (next door) are available.
 And during the summer solstice (the shortest night of the year), they hold a White Party, lasting until midnight.

 For more information and to join the ‘night club’ visit: www.nightwines.com